What is administration? And what is an administrator?

 This largely depends on your employment status.

 As an employee working within a company, you have certain employment rights.
-Employees with more than 2 years of service have additional employment rights (eg certain dismissal rights).
+Employees with more than two years of service have additional employment rights (eg certain dismissal rights).

-Unfortunately, this means that most of any redundancies needing to be made during an administration process will often be made within the first 2 - 4 weeks of an administrator's appointment.
+Unfortunately, this means that most redundancies will often be made within the first two to four weeks of an administrator's appointment during an administration process.

 If the company is sold on in a pre-pack administration (ie where the whole or part sale of a company or its assets is negotiated with a buyer before an administrator is appointed, the administrator should consider employees for TUPE (ie transferring their employment rights to the new owner).
 Note that this depends on the length of service of the individual.

-If you work for a larger company with more than 20 employees, the administrators have to consult with the workforce about redundancies.
+If you work for a larger company with more than 20 employees, administrators must consult with the workforce about potential redundancies.
 In practice, it will make little difference if the money simply isn’t there.
 For more information, read Redundancy and Redundancy pooling and selection.

 Claiming payments owed during administration